 Basic EPS is computed by dividing net income available to common stockholders by the weighted-average number of common shares outstanding.
 Diluted EPS is computed by dividing net income by the weighted-average number of common shares outstanding and dilutive potential common shares for the period.
-Potential common shares include the weighted-average dilutive effects of outstanding stock options using the treasury stock method.
+Potential common shares include the weighted-average dilutive effects of outstanding stock options and restricted stock awards using the treasury stock method.